CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/THEME.md

 ), default, default);
 ```

-:five: Replace/Adjust the `styles.scss` file with the below:
+* Replacing the `styles.scss` file with the below:

 ```scss
 @import 'themes';